Prompt Engineering vs Spec Engineering: Coding with AI Like a Senior Engineer

 The most successful engineers are becoming "bilingual", using these two approaches.
 Knowing when to use each is the new superpower for career growth.

-How to structure your prompts to get better output
+How to structure your prompts and specs to reduce AI hallucinations

 Prompt engineering is conversational.
 You’re not planning a perfect solution.
 You’re throwing a scoped request and iterating based on the result.
 You use inline commands like “refactor this” or “add a check for null values,” and the AI edits directly in your code.